Helicopter Mom: Cast

+Promotion

+A single by Lisa Loeb, "3, 2, 1, Let Go", was released in support of the film on February 17, 2017.
+The b-side, "The Disappointing Pancake", featured actor Steve Martin and bass player Leland Sklar.
+Loeb herself also made a cameo appearance in the film.

 Reception

 The film has a 29% rating on Rotten Tomatoes, based on 7 critical reviews.
 Sandie Angulo Chen of Common Sense Media gave the film two stars out of five.